TomasGB/Voice-Assistant/Readme.md

 * Read your countrys Trending Topics.
 * Publish a tweet.
 * Open websites.
-* play videos or songs on Youtube.
+* Play videos or songs on Youtube.

 ## Dependencies